 The structure and layout is perfect for highlighting the "blog of the day" - gives a lot of prominence to whatever the author is blogging about that day.
-This theme is all about form, though function is obviously very well done too!
+This theme is all about form, though the function is obviously very well done too!

 The theme features 10 predefined CSS styles, 8 custom widgets, 60+ shortcodes, and 8 post formats including Standard, Aside, Gallery, Link, Image, Quote, Audio and Video.

 The powerful and friendly admin panel is focused towards user-friendliness, rather than other bulky themes, where the newbie blogger might get a little bit lost.
-The theme is also social media ready, so you'll be able to integrate Facebook, Twitter, Instagram, Flickr, Pinterest profiles with your website from the get go.
+The theme is also social media ready, so you'll be able to integrate Facebook, Twitter, Instagram, Flickr, Pinterest profiles with your website from the get-go.

 It also had Fontello integrated, so you've got literally over a thousand icons to choose from to use with this theme.
-There are also 6 blog layouts, and 15 custom page templates which you can "style" your blog pages with the essential stuff like galleries, contact us pages, filterable blogs and full width pages.
+There are also 6 blog layouts, and 15 custom page templates which you can "style" your blog pages with the essential stuff like galleries, contact us pages, filterable blogs, and full-width pages.

 So we've just mentioned technology and sophistication in our previous two spotlights.
-Our next Wordpress personal theme goes VINTAGE.
-If you love a retro style, Retro Portfolio is a one page vintage WP theme.
+Our next WordPress personal theme goes VINTAGE.
+If you love a retro style, Retro Portfolio is a one-page vintage WP theme.
 It has just been released as a responsive theme...something which happened only quite recently!

-Let's see some of the features of this theme
+Let's see some of the features of this theme:

 - Fully Responsive